oysteijo/FIBSCookieMonster/README.md

 # FIBSCookieMonster

 Keep an updated version of FIBS Cookie Monster available.
 This repository contains the original FCM code with some modifications.
+Please note that this is coded with C99 in mind. please add `-std=c99` or `-std=gnu99` if your compiler does not interprete C99 by default.
+(Clang does C99 by default I believe, GCC does not.)

 - Supporting version 1009 of **CLIP**
 - Use dispatch table and function pointers to handle the state.